Pauan/rust-signals/README.md

 };
 ```

-So rather than always using [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone), it instead gives you references, so you can manually call [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) (or any other `&self` method) only when you need to.
+So because it gives references, you can now manually call [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) (or any other `&self` method) only when you need to.
 This improves performance.

 The only difference between `map_ref` and `map_mut` is that `map_ref` gives immutable references and `map_mut`
 gives mutable references.